Kevingili/Pokedex-ruby/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+Pokedex in Ruby on Rails

-Things you may want to cover:
+Things you can do:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation
+* Show pokemons

-* Database initialization
+* Create pokemons

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Edit pokemons

-* ...
+* Delete pokemons